KRR-Oxford/DeepOnto/README.md

 ----------------------------------------------------------------

-Please report any bugs or queries by raising a GitHub issue or sending emails to the maintainer (Yuan He) through:
+Please report any bugs or queries by raising a GitHub issue or sending emails to the maintainers (Yuan He or Jiaoyan Chen) through:

 > first_name.last_name@cs.ox.ac.uk